bobbingwide/oik-bob-bing-wide/README.md

 This version matches the child plugin oik-bob-bing-wide in oik v1.17

 ## Changelog
+# 1.27
+* Added: [bw_option] shortcode - to help in examples where the result depends on the current value of an option field
+* Changed: Now dependent upon oik v2.3 or higher

+# 1.26
+* Added: Help and syntax hooks for [bw_crumbs] and [bw_graphviz] shortcodes
+* Changed: Dashicons now displayed in span rather than div
+* Changed: Dashicons support embedded content.
+* Changed: Improved docblocks
+* Changed: [bw_post] and [bw_page] shortcodes now use dashicons and support post_type= icon= and text= parameters
+* Changed: [bw_rpt] shortcode now accepts class= parameter to allow styling of multiple tables being displayed
+* Fixed: incorrect variable used in bw_action()

 # 1.25
 * Added: [bw_graphviz] shortcode.
 A lazy smart shortcode equivalent of wp-graphviz
 * Added: [bw_crumbs] shortcode.
 A wrapper to [wpseo_breadcrumbs]